|Best VPNs for USA|

 |Support||24/7 Live chat|

 NordVPN is the runner-up as the best VPN for USA.
 It performed well in testing for the NordVPN review with great speeds, secure apps, and numerous privacy features.
 NordVPN is based in Panama, which is another great offshore jurisdiction for privacy.
 Like ExpressVPN, NordVPN has also undergone a third-party audit, officially verifying it as a no-logs VPN service.

 For privacy and security features, NordVPN offers double-VPN servers, Tor-over-VPN servers, an ad-blocking feature called CyberSec, and built-in leak protection (kill switch).
 In the past year, NordVPN has made massive security upgrades and improvements, including various audits and converting all VPN servers to run in RAM-disk mode.
 Another upgrade has been how NordVPN has integrated the WireGuard VPN protocol into all their apps.

 If you need a great VPN for streaming, NordVPN is another strong contender.
 It works with American Netflix and many other Netflix regions around the world.
 Additionally, NordVPN will unblock Hulu, Amazon Prime, and other streaming services as well.
 Due to the fast speeds and large server network, it is currently the best VPN for torrenting.

 For the price, NordVPN is tough to beat.
-With their current three-year deal, you pay only $3.49 per month and get six simultaneous connections.
+With their current two-year deal, you pay only $3.71 per month and get six simultaneous connections.
 NordVPN’s customer service is also top-notch with 24/7 live chat support.
 All plans come with a 30 day money-back guarantee.
 Overall, NordVPN remains one of the best values available among low-cost VPN services.